joannakl/ossd/_includes/daily/week4.markdown

 Due by the end of the week:
 - Test out some of the add-on projects created by other teams.
+- Look at the live log for the add-on project of a team that you were assigned.
+Provide an evaluation for it at the _Live Log Evaluation_ page on the class wiki (the team assignments will be shared on Slack).
 - Make your blog post for the week
   - comment about your group work on the browser extension
   - describe your own contributions to your team's efforts of building